treeverse/lakeFS/docs/using/python.md

 # Calling the lakeFS API from Python
 {: .no_toc }

-The [lakeFS API](../reference/api.md){: target="_blank" } is OpenAPI 3.0 compliant, allowing the generation of clients from multiple languages.
+The [lakeFS API](../reference/api.md){: target="_blank" } is OpenAPI 3.0 compliant, allowing the generation of clients from multiple languages or directly accessed by any HTTP client.

 For Python, this example uses [lakeFS's python package](https://pypi.org/project/lakefs-client/){: target="_blank" }.
 The lakefs-client pacakge was created by [OpenAPI Generator](https://openapi-generator.tech){: target="_blank" } using our OpenAPI definition served by a lakeFS server.